YourJustice-Live/Glamdring/README.md

 ## Branch and commits convention

 - Branch example: `1a41b-integrate-new-contracts`
-- Commit example: `Add new hooks for the jurisdiction contract (1a41b)`
+- Commit example: `[1a41b] Add new hooks for the jurisdiction contract`

 ## Environment variables for Polygon Mainnet